SemanticBeeng/lms-clean/report.md

 ## Why staging

-To see the benefits of a staged-metaprogramming, we will start by an example where it benefits shine: sparse vector multiplication.
+To see the benefits of a staged meta-programming, we will start by an example where it benefits shine: sparse vector multiplication.

 ~~~scala
 val v1: IndexedSeq